Enaluvt/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 10:sets the mode of the file 'hello' the same as 'olleh's' mode Task 11:Adds execute permission to all subdirectories of the current directory for the owner,the group owner and all other users.Regular  files should not be changed.
-Task 12:creates a directory called 'my dir' with permissions 751 in the working directory
+Task 12:creates a directory called 'my dir' with permissions 751 in the working directory TASK 13:changes the group owner to 'school' for the file 'hello'